Which Paints Are Truly Safe?

-There is a myriad of paints claiming to be “green” or zero-VOC, but most don’t list their ingredients, others list the main components, while some only list what has to be legally disclosed on a safety data sheet (SDS).
+There is a myriad of paints claiming to be green, natural, or zero-VOC (zero volatile organic compounds), but most don’t list their ingredients, others list the main components, while some only list what has to be legally disclosed on a safety data sheet (SDS).

 We know that zero-VOC is a legal term and does not always mean it really has no VOCs (chemically).